 Planning at its initial stage is always targeted in nature.
-Geographical targeting of development interventions or plans is mainly adopted to ensure the effectiveness of the plans on delivering the anticipated deliverables to the targeted groups within a manageable context.
+Geographical targeting of development interventions or plans is mainly adopted to ensure the effectiveness of the plans in delivering the anticipated deliverables to the targeted groups within a manageable context.
 The aim of the study is to explore how participatory and area-based planning can be integrated to promote sustainable local development in Tanzania.
-It is this view that gave the rise of Area Based Developments (ABDs) with the aim of localising developments with reflections of the local contexts.
-Localization seen as the means to bring the public sector close to the people by transforming the sector to be more inclusive, equitable or adaptive and gaining self-redefinition of development at the grassroots levels.
-Despite of this essence, the practicability of inclusive ABDs remains questionable.
-Through a critical literature review, this paper cited SAGCOT as the case study to highlight how ABDs remains as the developed development blueprints that lacks local communities’ appreciation and views.
-With the aid of citizen participation ladder, this paper found that, involvement of the local communities in SACGOT program from planning through implementation phase was of consultative in nature that belongs into the lowest rungs of the ladder.
-The key finding was bolded through critical analysis of four themes namely; land consolidation and eviction, SAGCOT and smallholder farmer’s realities, exploitative contract farming, and underrepresentation in partnership.
+It is this view that gave rise to Area Based Developments (ABDs) with the aim of localising developments with reflections of the local contexts.
+Localisation is seen as the means to bring the public sector close to the people by transforming the sector to be more inclusive, equitable or adaptive and gaining self-redefinition of development at the grassroots levels.
+Despite this essence, the practicability of inclusive ABDs remains questionable.
+Through a critical literature review, this paper cited SAGCOT as the case study to highlight how ABDs remain as the developed development blueprints that lack local communities’ appreciation and views.
+With the aid of the citizen participation ladder, this paper found that involvement of the local communities in the SACGOT program from planning through the implementation phase was consultative in nature which belongs to the lowest rungs of the ladder.
+The key finding was bolded through critical analysis of four themes namely: land consolidation and eviction, SAGCOT and smallholder farmers’ realities, exploitative contract farming, and underrepresentation in partnership.
 The aforementioned themes depict the effects and even possible causes of the abandonment of an initial blueprint of the program.
-Further it was found that, for ABDs to be pro-human and to achieve the anticipated planning goals requires an effective participation of the local communities for proper development contextualization, inclusive and equitable distribution of planning gains, as well as effectiveness and efficiency of the ABDs.
-Despite the fact that ABDs theoretically are participatory in nature, but the effectiveness of the ABDs models requires a sound political ecology of planning that enhance political willingness, institutional autonomy, and redistribution of power.
-Therefore, this paper call for the need of developing a clear planning and practical model for effective integration of Participatory planning and ABDs approaches that takes into account democratic governance in the planning profession.
+Further, it was found that for ABDs to be pro-human and to achieve the anticipated planning goals requires an effective participation of the local communities for proper development contextualization, inclusive and equitable distribution of planning gains, as well as effectiveness and efficiency of the ABDs.
+Despite the fact that ABDs theoretically are participatory in nature, the effectiveness of the ABD models require a sound political ecology of planning that enhances political willingness, institutional autonomy, and redistribution of power.
+Therefore, this paper calls for the need to develop a clear planning and practical model for effective integration of Participatory planning and ABDs approaches that takes into account democratic governance in the planning profession.
 It is this paper's conclusion that this will only be realised through embracing strong democratic synergy of area-based developments and participatory planning approaches.

-Key words: Localization, Area Based Development (ABDs), participatory planning, local communities, Southern Agricultural Growth Corridor of Tanzania, Area-based initiatives
+Keywords: Localisation, Area-Based Development (ABDs), participatory planning, local communities, Southern Agricultural Growth Corridor of Tanzania, Area-based initiatives

 INTRODUCTION

-The literature exhibits that, in the 21st Century two major forces of globalization and localization will be shaping the world in which development policies will be defined.
-Localization has been proclaimed as the desire for self-determination and the devolution of power.
-In the context of this paper, localization will adopt the definition provided by Boex (2023), which referred it as engagement by the central government of local governments and other subnational actors in pursuing inclusive governance and sustainable development.
-The essence of localization is bringing the public sector close to the people by transforming the sector to be more inclusive, equitable or adaptive and gaining self-redefinition of development at the grassroots levels.
+The literature exhibits that, in the 21st Century, two major forces of globalisation and localisation, will be shaping the world in which development policies will be defined.
+Localisation has been proclaimed as the desire for self-determination and the devolution of power.
+In the context of this paper, localisation will adopt the definition provided by Boex (2023), which referred it as engagement by the central government of local governments and other subnational actors in pursuing inclusive governance and sustainable development.
+The essence of localisation is bringing the public sector close to the people by transforming the sector to be more inclusive, equitable and adaptive and gaining self-redefinition of development at the grassroots levels.

-Since its inception, planning perceived as the means for optimum utilization of limited resources on making the world a better human’s habitat.
+Since its inception, planning has been perceived as the means for optimum utilisation of limited resources on making the world a better human habitat.
 This profession has one ultimate goal of ensuring that the needs of the people are adequately met.
-While the major challenging part of planning is meeting peoples’ needs with the limited resources at hands, targeting approaches to planning enables efficiency and effectiveness of different interventions on meeting its pre-defined ends.
+While the major challenging part of planning is meeting people’s needs with the limited resources at hand, targeting approaches to planning enables efficiency and effectiveness of different interventions in meeting its pre-defined ends.